cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

     There is a potentially hard-to-reproduce-in-production **race condition** bug here.
 The `loadGame` is done immediately after the transaction has completed.
 However, depending on the implementation of the RPC end point, the `playGuiMove` and `loadGame` calls may hit two different servers on the backend.
 In some instances, the server that answers your `loadGame` may not have fully updated its store and may in fact serve you the **old** version of your game.

-    Aas your GUI matures, you may want to show the _expected_ state of the game before you eventually show its _finalized_ state.
+    As your GUI matures, you may want to show the _expected_ state of the game before you eventually show its _finalized_ state.
 Sometimes you may want to show the expected state of the game even before the transaction has completed, and add visual cues hinting at the fact it is a **provisional** state.

     The same can happen when creating a game, where the second server may return `null` if it has not been updated yet.

     </HighlightBox>

 Now you can play test in the GUI.
 Make sure to put your Keplr address as the black player, so that you start with this one.
 You will need a second account on Keplr with which to play red, otherwise you must play red from the command line.
+Alternatively, put the same Keplr address for both black and red.

 Either way, it is now possible to play the game from the GUI.
 Congratulations!